corneliusmunz/legoino/doc/MIGRATION.md

 # Migration from 0.x.x to 1.0.0

-Due to changes in the structure of the code, the existent sketches of former libraries (< version 1.0.0) has to be migrated.
+Due to changes in the structure of the code, the existent sketches of former libraries (< version 1.0.0) have to be migrated.

 ## Renaming

-To get a more consistent naming, some classes and functions has been renamed
+To get a more consistent naming, some classes and functions have been renamed

 ### Changes in classnames